Vultr DocsLatest Content

 A Load Balancing algorithm determines how a Vultr Load Balancer distributes incoming traffic to linked instances.
 Vultr Load Balancers support the Least Connections and Round Robin algorithms that manage the distribution of traffic to instances depending on your application needs.

-Follow this guide to manage load balancing algorithms on a Vultr Load Balancer using the Vultr Customer Portal, API, or CLI.
+Follow this guide to manage load balancing algorithms on a Vultr Load Balancer using the Vultr Customer Portal, API, CLI, or Terraform.

 • Vultr Customer Portal